bartguz/tqpas/README.md

 ### project structure
 I attempted to group features into vertical slices.
 This increases cohesion.
 App is too benefit from different structure.

+#### final notes
+many of my decisions here come up from past experiences. without project context, planned development and envisioned growth direction, this is what I default to. everything may change depending on actual scale and requirements.